How to Order Your Iowa Driving Record

 How do I know if my Iowa driving license is suspended?

 Check your drivers license status in Iowa by purchasing a copy of your driving record.
 The information in your Iowa driving report includes the reasons and durations for driver’s license suspensions.

 Previous Iowa Traffic Violations

 Iowa drivers can look over previously committed traffic violations by ordering a DMV driving history report.
 Violations included in an IA driving record consist of speeding violations, running red lights, or not using your turn signal.
-Keep yourself informed on all the infractions that are still on your record by checking your personal Iowa driving record.
-When ordering a report from DMV.com, you will be able to see any moving violation convictions.

 Why do I need a copy of my Iowa driving record?